 Practice overview

-Bobby specialises in general commercial disputes, with an emphasis on civil fraud; shareholder disputes; insolvency; offshore work; and commercial trusts cases.
-He is regularly instructed in cases of the highest value and importance, of substantial complexity, and with international elements across many jurisdictions.
+Bobby is a standout performer at the bar, who is regularly instructed to lead teams in cases of the highest value and importance, of substantial complexity, and with international elements across many jurisdictions.
+He was appointed as a silk after just 14 years in practice.

 Bobby recognises the importance of a detailed and analytical approach, and combines this with pragmatism and tenacity.